What is ISO 22301? An Introduction to Business Continuity

 Author: Matt Quinn

-Interest in Business Continuity (BC) has significantly increased in the past few months.
+Interest in Business Continuity (BC) (and ISO 22301) has significantly increased over the past year.
 Take, for instance, search data from Google Trends for “business continuity”.
 (Trends is a tool that tracks the relative popularity of a search term.
 That is the ratio of a query’s search volume to the sum of the search volumes of all possible queries).

 Between the 10/03/2019 and the 16/02/2020, the term had a mean weekly score of 28.88, with a high of 40.
 But by 23/02/2020 the term had climbed to a score of 45 up from 35 seven days before.
 A week later the score had jumped to 100.